Eat Less

 While our bodies need sodium for normal bodily functions, excessive salt intake can dull our taste buds over time and increases the risk of hypertension or high blood pressure.

-Consuming excess sodium causes our bodies to retain more water, raising blood pressure, which can cause the blood vessel walls to be damaged.
-As the walls of the damaged vessels thicken to cope with the strain, the space within each vessel becomes narrower, increasing the risk of heart and kidney diseases.
+Consuming excess sodium causes our bodies to retain more water, raising blood pressure.
+The increased pressure can cause the blood vessel walls to be damaged and as the walls of the damaged vessels thicken to cope with the strain, the space within each vessel becomes narrower, increasing the risk of heart and kidney diseases.

 Narrowed vessels are also more prone to clot formation.
 If a clot partially or completely blocks blood flow to the heart or brain, a heart attack or stroke can occur.

-Studies consistently show that reducing salt and sodium intake helps lower blood pressure in those diagnosed with hypertension and even healthy individuals.
-This eases the workload on the heart and kidneys, thereby reducing the risk of stroke.
+Studies consistently show that reducing salt and sodium intake helps lower blood pressure in those diagnosed with hypertension and even healthy individuals, which then eases the workload on the heart and kidneys, reducing the risk of stroke.

 Contrary to popular belief, diseases caused by consuming too much salt and sodium are not just a problem for older people but also younger Singapore residents, from as young as 30 years old.